advertise contact

 Grasp the barbell with your thumbs underneath, with your arms slightly wider than shoulder width apart, with your feet on the floor.

-With your arms locked out in the starting phase, smoothly lower the bar down towards your chest, about two inches above your nipples, keeping your elbows wide.
+With your arms locked out in the starting phase, smoothly lower the bar down towards your chest, keeping your elbows wide.
+Avoid letting the bar drift too far forward, your aiming for the bar to touch your lower chest and nowhere else.

 Aim with each lift to get a full range of movement by actually touching or getting close to the chest - if you can't get close, then your weight is to heavy - focus on good technique with the weight you can lift - let those who do heavier weights with poor technique risk injury.